Skip to content

 "Missing required param: mandate_data"

-This error cannot be resolved by adjusting your Stripe settings.
-The only fix is to update WP Full Pay to version 8.x or later, which includes full support for the mandate_data parameter.
+Neither of these errors can be resolved by changing your Stripe settings.
+The fix for both is to update WP Full Pay to a current release.

 ⚠️ Important: Because legacy versions are tied to Freemius, the standard WordPress auto-update process will not work.
 You must migrate your license first, then manually install the new version.